 I’ve heard stories of golf carts being turned over from too much drinking to one guy getting lost looking for his golf ball.
 He was calling on the cell phone trying to figure out where he was located on the course.
 There is never a dull moment at these functions.

 This is tough event to pull off.
 It takes coordination and execution to create a wonderful event for the golfers.
 However the risk is great due to weather and the impetus on selling out the teams.
 It is much more difficult to execute than one thinks.
-So before your board approves of this type of event, weigh the outcome against the resources needed to pull it off.
+Before your board approves of this type of event, weigh the outcome against the resources needed to pull it off.
 There are other options out there and I will have more and better types of fundraising events that raise much more money for the same resources written in future posts.
 Act on Knowledge.